krauthex/AP2.2/README.md

 # AP2.2
-a collection of python scripts and functions for the "Anfängerpraktikum 2.2" at Uni Heidelberg.
+a collection of ipython3 notebooks for the "Anfängerpraktikum 2.2" at Uni Heidelberg.
 No guarantee on any results though!

 I'm trying to follow the basic python coding guidelines.